 Prior to the onset of World War I, emergency field rations issued by the US military consisted of pemmican, a little chocolate and a salt packet.
 Even way back then these rations were expected to keep soldiers in duress marching for 36 hours off of a single, small tin, and last basically indefinitely.

-One such ration was recently recovered and remarkably good shape and an excellent state of preservation.
+One such ration was recently recovered in an excellent state of preservation.
 In 2019, a YouTuber who has made a career of consuming these essentially ancient foodstuffs and recording the experience opened, prepared and ate a ration manufactured in 1906.

 I know some of you are about to fall out of your chairs, but he recorded the entire experience and suffered absolutely no ill effects.